top of page

 She had to do it.

-Essa opened her mouth, a hot coal word spilling from her tongue.
+Essa opened her mouth, a hot coal Word spilling from her tongue.
 It blazed so painfully that she almost cried out.
 She couldn’t continue.
-The rest of the words filled her mouth like stones until she couldn’t swallow, but still she couldn’t speak.
+The rest of the Words filled her mouth like stones until she couldn’t swallow, but still she couldn’t speak.

 Then she heard it.

 Her sister, Rosanna, speaking the next line.
-Essa joined in almost as if the words were being dragged out of her.
+Essa joined in almost as if the Words were being dragged out of her.

 They were ancient words, words far removed from any language Essa had ever heard.
 They were the first words, the words that brought the year into being.
 Words like caverns beneath the mountains, alien and old beyond imagining.